mendel5/internet-access/README.md

 # internet-access
 Telecommunication standards and technologies for internet access

-Note: The content is focused on Germany.
+Note: Some content is focused on Germany.

 ## Contents
 - [Technology overview](#technology-overview)